vnctaing/quri-test/README.md

-This is a form, that enables mass import upc-a codes.
+I had to create a small form that enabled mass import upc-a codes.

 ## Get started